pyrsia/pyrsia/docs/tutorials/build_from_source_docker.md

 ### Configure Docker desktop to use node B as registry mirror

-In your Docker desktop installation -> Settings -> Docker Engine where Docker allows you to set registry-mirrors.
-Setup node B as a registry mirror by adding/editing the following in the configuration.
+On Windows or MacOS, open your Docker desktop installation -> Settings -> Docker Engine where Docker allows you to set registry-mirrors.
+Configure node B as a registry mirror by adding/editing the following in the configuration:

 ```jsonc
  "registry-mirrors": [